Erikahamorim/system-troubleshooting-playbook/http/http-basics.md

 ### POST

-POST requests are usually responsible for creating new resources and depends on server-side validation.
+POST requests are usually responsible for creating new resources and depend on server-side validation.

 Common issues include: